Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 If needed, measures to support vital functions such as breathing

-Various drugs to break up clots or to make blood less likely to clot
+Various medications to break up clots or to make blood less likely to clot

 Various procedures to treat blocked or narrowed arteries, surgery to remove a clot, or insertion of a coil to block an aneurysm